apache/incubator-ponymail-site/source/markdown/about.md

 forums - are the way to go in the 21st Century.
 Providing a full-featured forum-like interface to mailing lists is one goal,while keeping all of the enormous benefits that mailing lists already provide.
-Asecond goal is to provide the ability to "jump in" to a mailing list conversation - even one that was a while back, without the convolutions that a mailing list requires.
-That is, to join this conversation the old way, one would have had to subscribe to the mailing list, download an mbox, and import it into ones mail client, in order that I be able to reply to this message with correct threading.
+A second goal is to provide the ability to "jump in" to a mailing list conversation - even one that was a while back, without the convolutions that a mailing list requires.

+That is, to join this pre-existing conversation the old way, one would have had to subscribe to the mailing list, download an mbox (or ask the archive software for a copy), and import it into ones mail client, in order that I be able to reply to this message with correct threading.
 With Pony Mail, one has to do none of those things, but can simply reply using the Web UI.
 To us, this is a HUGE benefit for building community.
 The requirement to jump